Bearer/bearer/README.md

 Thanks for using Bearer CLI.
 Still have questions?

 - Start with the [documentation](https://docs.bearer.com).
-- Have a question or need some help?
-Find the Bearer team on [Discord][discord].
 - Got a feature request or found a bug?
 [Open a new issue](https://github.com/Bearer/bearer/issues/new/choose).
 - Found a security issue?
 Check out our [Security Policy](https://github.com/Bearer/bearer/security/policy) for reporting details.
 - Find out more at [Bearer.com](https://www.bearer.com)